 What is a genus?

-	The genus of chili peppers is Capsicum and when written, it starts with an uppercase letter.
-The plural form of genus is genera and multiple genera can be grouped into a family.
+The genus of chili peppers is Capsicum, and when written, it starts with an uppercase letter.
+The plural form of genus is genera, and multiple genera can be grouped into a family.
 Family names usually end with the letters ceae.
-Plants in the same family will have common characteristics much like plants in the same genus.
+Plants in the same family will have common characteristics, much like plants in the same genus.

 What is a species?

-	Usually, different species will be unable to interbreed but this is not consistent enough to be a reliable criterion.
+Usually, different species will be unable to interbreed, but this is not consistent enough to be a reliable criterion.
 In many cases, it is left up to botanists to determine whether a plant group has enough different characteristics from others in its genus to merit classification as a species.

 Sub-categories within species are called subspecies.
 The species part of a plant’s Latin name is written starting with a lowercase letter.

 A plant’s species name is usually an adjective that describes specific properties that a plant group is perceived to have.
 The species names that are applied to different groups of chili peppers include the following.

 So each below starts with the genus “Capsicum” and then specifies the species with a word that has a descriptive meaning.
 We’ve placed that meaning in quotes following the genus and species.
 Though, you’ll see that not all descriptive terms are actually factual.